 As we begin the New Year and a new legislative session, it’s exciting to see California revving its engines at the starting line with a new governor and a Democratic super-majority in both houses.

-A recap of police activity in the Richmond District last month.
+Recent police activity in the Richmond District.

-Things to do on San Francisco’s west side.
+Free things to do on San Francisco’s west side.